MicrosoftDocs/microsoft-365-community/Community/managing-external-guest-in-SharePoint-vs-Teams.md

 At basic level Office 365 Groups have two permissions settings:

 1. Owner | Full control of the Group, and Site Collection Administrator of the backend SharePoint Site
-2. Member | Edit permission to the Group, and member with "Contribute" rights to the backend SharePoint Site
+2. Member | Edit permission to the Group, and member with "Edit" rights to the backend SharePoint Site

 SharePoint permission groups, on the other hand, provide more granularity: